sabsteef/ToonHacked/README.md

 then restart your Homebridge.

-##Note:
+and say: hey Siri set the thermostat to 20 :)
+## Note:
 This is not a script to root your Toon. if you want to root your Toon this is a great place to start: https://github.com/martenjacobs/ToonRooter

-heres a howto to install homebridge: https://github.com/nfarina/homebridge
+heres a howto, to install homebridge: https://github.com/nfarina/homebridge

 ##Version:
+**1.0.0**
+- full version

 **0.8.2**
 - Updated Readme